 Each January, the Baliga Lab posts a job opportunity on their careers website, enabling high school juniors to apply for a competitive, paid summer internship.
 This internship is much different than typically found in research labs.
 Systems biology allows students to work with many specialists, directly involving the students in a variety of projects, using many types of technology and techniques.
 Students gain valuable microbiology, engineering, and computational experience.
 Due to the unique nature of this curriculum building and laboratory experience, students are highly engaged in creative problem solving as well as both independent and group learning.
 The internships are focused on bringing these key opportunities to students who typically would not have access to a professional work environment and a state-of-the-art research lab.

 In addition to the scientific and educational components of their 8 week internship, students also meet with a variety of the ISB staff allowing them to explore many types of professions and career paths.
-Who they speak with is up to the students, but usually students meet with faculty members as well as administrative, legal, development, and financial personnel.
+Who they speak with is up to the students, but usually students meet with faculty members, research scientists, as well as administrative, legal, development, and financial personnel.

 The program has been highly successful and is externally evaluated each year, promoting the best experience possible.
 Jessica, a 2007 intern, who went on to attend UC Berkeley, had the following to say about her time at ISB.
 "I learned how to work collaboratively in a lab setting.
 It was also great to get a feeling for what it is like to be a research scientist.
 I realized that I can come into something being completely ignorant and gain an understanding of what is happening by asking questions and doing research."